 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2013 to 2018
+Overall term: 2018 to 2020

-Mining is controlled by MoMP in accordance with the criteria of good governance.
-Mineral extraction is structured and transparent, enabling public revenue to be duly channelled into the development of the country and increasing the return on investments in the mining industry to become more lucrative.
+The Afghan Ministry of Mines and Petroleum manages mining in accordance with the criteria of good governance.
+Mineral extraction is structured and transparent, enabling government revenue to be channelled into the development of the country and investment in the mining industry to become more lucrative.
 The population has access to transparent information regarding extraction volumes, government revenue and its use.
 Increased transparency and participation also result in citizens having greater trust in the government.

-Afghanistan has been seeking full membership of the Extractive Industries Transparency Initiative (EITI) since 2010.
-The project supports the Initiative in promoting cooperation between the extractive industry, the state and civil society.
-To this end, the Afghanistan EITI organises discussion forums to bring key players from civil society, industry and public authorities together.
+Since 2009, Afghanistan has been committed to implementing the Extractive Industries Transparency Initiative (EITI) standard.
+The project supports EITI in promoting cooperation between the extractive industry, the state and civil society.
+Discussion forums bring key players from civil society, industry and public authorities together.
 The results are fed into the national debate on the sustainable extraction of the country’s mineral resources.

-The technical and administrative training courses in various provinces have equipped 350 mining inspectors with the skills they need to perform their administrative and monitoring duties more proficiently.
-MoMP employees also attend further training courses in order to process licence applications correctly and to model best practice in applying the rules and regulations of the mining sector in accordance with best practice.
+The technical and administrative training courses in various provinces have equipped 387 mining inspectors with the skills they need to perform their administrative and monitoring duties more proficiently.
+MoMP employees have also attended further training courses in order to process licence applications correctly and to apply the rules and regulations of the mining sector in accordance with best practice.